ClementNerma/Rave/docs/books/hybrid.md

 ### The package manager

-**WARNING: Because the toolchain is not ready yet, the package manager is not available at this time.
-This part of the book is purely informative and won't work if you try it.**

 When you installed the toolchain at the beginning of this book, it came with the package manager in it, because it's part of the toolchain.

 This tool aims to provide a way to simply manage the packages used by our program, so we can in a single line download and install a new package from the official repository, update and remove the installed packages, etc.